qatrackplus/qatrackplus/docs/glossary.rst

     Category

         Categories define the type of test users are performing.
-Test Lists can be filtered by Test Category when performing QA.
+Test Lists can be filtered by Test Category when performing QC.
 See :ref:`Categories
         <qa_categories>`.

     Contacts

-        Contacts are phone numbers that can be displayed to users when performing QA in case they run into any issues and need to call for help.
+        Contacts are phone numbers that can be displayed to users when performing QC in case they run into any issues and need to call for help.
 See :ref:`Contacts <qa_contacts>`.

     Frequency